srivardhan-mri/mririce-app/README.md

 ## Building

-Run `ng build` to build the project.
-The build artifacts will be stored in the `doc/` directory.
+Run `npm run build` to build the project for production.
+The build artifacts will be stored in the `docs/` directory, which is the required folder for GitHub Pages deployment.

-Make sure all the files are in the root directory of doc/
+The build process is configured to automatically handle the following:
+*   The output is generated directly in the `docs/` folder.
+*   Important files for deployment and SEO, such as `CNAME`, `robots.txt`, and `sitemap.xml`, are automatically copied from the `src/` directory to the `docs/` directory.

-### Build Configurations:
+### Build Command

-* **Production (default):** `ng build` or `ng build --configuration production --output-path docs`
-    * Output hashing: all
-    * Budgets:
-        * Initial: Max warning 500kB, Max error 1MB
-        * Any Component Style: Max warning 4kB, Max error 8kB
-* **Development:** `ng build --configuration development`
-    * Optimization: false
-    * Extract Licenses: false
-    * Source Map: true
+*   `npm run build`: Builds the application for production.

 ## Running Unit Tests